thisrohangupta/changelog/terraform-provider/terraform_onboarding.md

 You can navigate to our Terraform Module Offering in the [HashiCorp Terrafrom Registry](https://registry.terraform.io/providers/harness/harness/latest/docs).
 Select the 'NextGen' Resources drop down to see all the resources we support with our Terraform Provider for the Harness Platform.

+For this topic we have provided a [sample repository](https://github.com/thisrohangupta/harness)

 ## Onboarding Automation

 We have some basics to help user's get started with the Harness Terraform Provider covered in our [Terraform Provider Quickstart](https://developer.harness.io/docs/platform/Terraform/harness-terraform-provider).
 In order to get started with Harness Terraform Provider automation, we recommend user's installing a delegate with the Terraform CLI configured.
 We will need this to build out the automation pipelines to create the various resources